zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 To get the module federation functionality we need to add a plugin to Vite.
 [Plugin can be found here](https://github.com/originjs/vite-plugin-federation).

 There are always minimum two places where we need to configure to get the module federation functionality.
 One configuration should be applied on the remote application where we have the components to be shared to tell Vite that what are the components that will be shared as modules and what is the entry name for the build.
-Other Configuration should be applied on the host application side where we gonna use the federated modules.
+Other Configuration should be applied on the host application side where we going to use the federated modules.

 Following are the configurations to be applied on both sides.